Peak Bloom & Blooming Period

 The Yoshino trees typically bloom for a period of several days.
 The length of the blooming period depends on weather conditions.
 Cool, calm weather can extend the length of the bloom, and a rainy, windy day can bring an abrupt end to the ephemeral blossoms.
 A late frost can prevent the trees from blooming at all.

 Forecasting peak bloom is almost impossible more than 10 days in advance.
-The cherry trees' blossom development is dependent on weather conditions, which are inherently variable.
+The cherry trees' blossom development is dependent on weather conditions.
 National Park Service horticulturists monitor bud development and report the status of the blossoms.
-The following table shows bud development data for Yoshino cherry trees, the most common trees in the park.

 |Year||Green Buds||Florets Visible||Extension of Florets||Peduncle Elongation||Puffy White||Peak Bloom|